faishalyafi/pensieve/README.md

     npm run dbsync
     ```

-5. **To start the application, use the following command**:
+5. **Run Database Seed**: To create data in the PostgreSQL database, hit seed_data end point with GET method:
     ``` bash
+    {{BASE_URL}}/gps/seed_data
+    ```

+6. **To start the application, use the following command**:
+    ``` bash
     npm run start
     ```

-6. By using port 8000, users will be able to access the application via http://localhost:8000.
+7. By using port 8000, users will be able to access the application via http://localhost:8000.
 If you have a preference for another port, simply change that port in ENV.